 Look for SUFFERING in the case and hone in on that.

-Look at what’s STRIKING about the person, what makes you turn around and look twice?
+Look at what’s STRIKING about the person, what makes you turn around and look twice or ask the question twice?

 Look for a THEME (always crying, always talking about birds, always complaining, etc.)